GSA/challenges-and-prizes/_challenges/51-nei-3d-retina-organoid-challenge-2020-reduction-to-practice-3d-roc-2020.md

 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

 <div class="rules">
-<p>All details related to rules and eligibility are defined on <a href="https://nei.nih.gov/content/2018-reduction-practice-challenge">NEI&rsquo;s challenge details</a> page.
+<p>All details related to rules and eligibility are defined on <a href=" https://www.nei.nih.gov/about/goals-and-accomplishments/nei-research-initiatives/3-d-retina-organoid-challenge-3-d-roc/3-d-roc-2020-reduction-practice-challenge">NEI&rsquo;s challenge details</a> page.
 Only complete applications will be reviewed.</p>
 <p><strong>To participate: </strong></p>
 <ul type="disc">
 <li>Must follow all rules &amp; guidelines listed on NEI's challenge details page.</li>
 <li>Must be 18 years of age or older</li>
 <li>May participate individually or as part of one or more teams</li>
 <li>Each team&rsquo;s designated captain must be a U.S. citizen or permanent resident</li>
-<li>Must use NEI's <a href="https://nei.nih.gov/sites/default/files/Application_Template_3DROC202.docx" target="_blank" rel="noopener">application template</a> to format submissions</li>
+<li>Must use NEI's <a href="https://www.nei.nih.gov/about/goals-and-accomplishments/nei-research-initiatives/3-d-retina-organoid-challenge-3-d-roc/3-d-roc-2020-reduction-practice-challenge#section-id-2115">application template</a> to format submissions</li>
-<li>Must submit solutions by 2:00 PM Eastern time on March 2, 2020</li>
+<li>Must submit solutions by 2:00 PM Eastern time on October 2, 2020</li>
 </ul>
 <p><strong>To win prizes: </strong></p>
 <ul type="disc">